ChristyCakes/BlogApp/README.md

 More Details
-* Stored procedures allow jumping from table to table in the many-to-many MySQL database.
+* Stored procedures in the database allow jumping from table to table.
 For example, click on an author's name from the 'Authors' page to see list of that author's blogs.
 * New users create a space for themselves in the database by submitting name, email, and password on the 'Registration' page.
+* The many-to-many MySQL database hashes and salts users' passwords.
 * Once created in the database, users are authenticated at login with matching email and password using auth tokens.
 * Persistent login allows users to jump from page to page then back to 'My Blogs' admin page while logged in.
 * Users send CRUD requests for individual posts from the admin page.